DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

         ### Results

         Users [seemed to understand](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=41m39s) that they were only seeing courses with vacancies, and that they could use the filter to view courses that were full.
-(When a result didn’t show – “probably because there are no vacancies”)
+(When a result did not show – “probably because there are no vacancies”)

         * * *

         The ‘sort by’ dropdown caused some confusion.
-It isn’t clear how sorting by training provider would be useful.
+It is not clear how sorting by training provider would be useful.
 This was [removed in the next iteration](/find-teacher-training/mvp-iteration-jul-25#teacher-training-courses).
 The ordering of results by distance seemed implicit enough to remove the “sorted by distance” label too.
 We’ll see how this tests.

         * * *

-        Participant 1 didn’t know if courses were salaried or not, “[None of them tell you if they are salaried or not – I assume it’s not salaried](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=31m31s)” (no salaried courses were shown, they were looking for unsalaried courses because they had a bursary).
+        Participant 1 did not know if courses were salaried or not, “[None of them tell you if they are salaried or not – I assume it’s not salaried](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=31m31s)” (no salaried courses were shown, they were looking for unsalaried courses because they had a bursary).
     - text: Change subject
       caption: |
         UCAS doesn’t have subjects for “Primary general”, “Primary mathematics” or “Primary physical education”.